Greenhouse gas emissions by China: Vehicles

-In addition, both countries will continue to discuss concrete actions in the 2020s to reduce emissions aimed at keeping the Paris Agreement-aligned temperature limit within reach.
-Potential areas include policies, measures, and technologies to decarbonize industry and power; Increased deployment of renewable energy; Green and climate resilient agriculture; Energy efficient buildings; Green, low-carbon transportation; Cooperation on addressing emissions of methane and other non- greenhouse gases; Cooperation on addressing emissions from international civil aviation and maritime activities; and other near-term policies and measures, including with respect to reducing emissions from coal, oil, and gas.
+Vehicles account for around 8% of the heat-trapping gases released annually in China.

+Eco-cities

+The Chinese government has strategically promoted eco-cities in China as a policy measure for addressing rising greenhouse gas emissions resulting from China's rapid urbanization and industrialization.
+These projects seek to blend green technologies and sustainable infrastructure to build large, environmentally friendly cities nationwide.
+The government has launched three programs to incentivize cities to undertake eco-city construction, encouraging hundreds of cities to announce plans for eco-city developments.

 Energy efficiency

-In 2004, Premier Wen Jiabao promised to use an "iron hand" to make China more energy efficient.

 Energy efficiency improvements have somewhat offset increases in energy output as China continues to develop.
 Since 2006, the Chinese government has increased export taxes on energy-inefficient industries, reduced import tariffs on certain non-renewable energy resources, and closed down a number of inefficient power and industrial plants.
 In 2009, for example, for every two new plants (in terms of energy generation capacity) built, one inefficient plant was closed.
 China is unique in its closing of so many inefficient plants.

 Renewable energy

 China is the world's leading investor in wind turbines and other renewable energy technologies and produces more wind turbines and solar panels each year than any other country.

-As the current largest greenhouse gas contributor in the world, coal burning is the major cause of global warming in China.
-Therefore, China has tried to transit from fossil fuels toward renewable energy since 2010.

 China is the world leader in renewable energy deployment, with more than twice the ability of any other nation.
 China accounted for 43% of global renewable energy capacity additions in 2018.
 For decades, hydropower has been a major source of energy in China.
 In the last ten years, wind and solar power have risen significantly.
 Renewables accounted for approximately a quarter of China's electricity generation in 2018, with 18% coming from hydropower, 5% from wind, and 3% from solar.

 Nuclear power is planned to be rapidly expanded.
-By mid-century fast neutron reactors are seen as the main nuclear power technology which allows much more efficient use of fuel resources.

-China has also dictated tough new energy standards for lighting and gas kilometrage for cars.
-China could push electric cars to curb its dependence on imported petroleum (oil) and foreign automobile technology.
+China has also dictated energy standards for lighting and gas kilometrage for cars.

-Co-benefits

-Like India, cutting greenhouse gas emissions together with air pollution in China, saves enough lives to easily cover the cost.